MrWhiteDev/MrWhiteDev/README.md

-## Hey there!
+## Sup!

-- 🔭 I’m currently working on nothing currently
+- 🔭 I’m currently working on making a 90s themed website
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python and HTML
 - 🏝️ Into Dragon Ball Z
 - ⚡ Fun fact: there is none, deal with it.

+- Website: (UNDER CONSTRUCTION)
+- Gitlab profile:
+- BitBucker profile: (none currently)